 The dojo recommends that students purchase a judo style gi (single weave or optional double weave) to wear to class.
-Although a traditional karate style uniform or Brazilian jujitsu uniform would suffice, a judo gi is thicker than a karate gi and resists tearing, the sleeves are looser to allow the easier practice of certain techniques, and the uniform is very affordable.
+Although a traditional karate style uniform would suffice, a judo gi is thicker than a karate gi and resists tearing.
+The sleeves are looser to allow the easier practice of certain techniques, and the uniform is still very affordable.
 New students understandably may not have a judo gi and may show up with a sweat shirt and loose fitting sweatpants for their initial classes.
 If you have practiced other martial arts before, please don’t let that stop you from wearing what you have until you can get a new judo gi.

 Sizing and cleaning

 Typically a judo gi costs from $40-$60 dollars and will include pants and a white belt.
 They are 100% cotton and will shrink 1-2 inches after washing with hot water and drying on high heat.
 It’s recommended to shrink your gi to the desired size when you first get it.
 One can pull the jacket out of the dryer every 15 minutes and check the sizing.
 A properly sized gi (after shrinking) should not be any further than 2 inches from the bony part of your wrist and should not cover your hand.
 The salesman at a martial arts store should be able to help you select an appropriate size to purchase before shrinking.